 An example of a gradual reintegration plan could look like this:

 The measures in the reintegration plan are binding and may only be changed in consultation with the attending physician.
-This person may also decide whether the reintegration is terminated prematurely or may be shortened.
+The doctor may also decide whether reintegration is to be terminated prematurely or shortened.

-Very important: During integration, employees continue to be classified as unfit for work and receive sick pay.
+Very important: During the integration period, employees are still classified as unfit for work and receive sick pay.
 This means that employers do not pay wages and working hours are not recorded electronically.
-Only when the reintegration is officially completed must the time recording be carried out as usual.
+Only when the reintegration is officially completed must time recording be carried out as usual.

 Conclusion

 If reintegration is based on the Hamburg model, working hours are a decisive factor.
 The weekly working hours are increased every one to two weeks on the basis of a step-by-step plan.
-In this way, the reintegration measure slowly guides employees back into everyday working life.
+In this way, the reintegration measure slowly guides employees back into their daily work routine.

 It is important to note that reintegration is still covered by incapacity for work and therefore the recording of working hours must be omitted.
-But employers don’t pay wages for this either.
+However, employers do not pay wages for this.
 Employees continue to receive sick pay from the health insurance fund during the reintegration period.